-If you work with large amounts of data, you will almost certainly benefit from using Excel pivot tables, to assist you in interpreting and making sense of that data.
+If your work involves the analysis of large amounts of data, you will almost certainly benefit from using Excel pivot tables, to help you to interpret and make sense of the data.

-Imagine you have the simple spreadsheet below, containing sales data for 2011.
-The columns of the spreadsheet have the headings "Invoice No.", "Date", "Item Details", "Quantity", "Price Each" and "Price Total".
+Imagine you have the simple spreadsheet below, containing details of individual sales for 2015.
+The columns of the spreadsheet have the headings "Invoice No.", "Date", "Item Details" and "Price".

 |1||Invoice No.||Date||Item Details||Price|

-The example below applies to Excel 2007, 2010 or 2013.
-If you are using an earlier version of Excel, you may prefer to see the page on how to create a pivot table in Excel 2003.
+Note that the example below applies to current versions of Excel (2007 and later).
+If you are using an earlier version of Excel, you may prefer to view the page on how to create a pivot table in Excel 2003.

-You will notice that the pivot table is now populated with the dates in the left hand column and the count of each date (ie. the number of entries for each date) in the second column of the table, as shown aboveon the left.
+You will notice that the pivot table is now populated with the dates in the left hand column and the count of each date (i.e. the number of entries for each date) in the second column of the table, as shown below (left).

 However, we want the data to be grouped by month.

 The grouping of the months results in the pivot table shown aboveon the right.
-From this we can clearly see that the peak month, in terms of the numbers of sales in 2011 were March and July, each of which had 442 sales.
+From this we can clearly see that the peak months, in terms of the numbers of sales in 2011 were March and July, each of which had 442 sales.

 If you now want to discover if the peak month varies for each sales item, you can do this by creating a 2-dimensional pivot table.

-Starting with the 1-dimensional monthly pivot table shown above, we now return to the 'Pivot Table Field List' Box.
-If this has disappeared, simply click anywhere on the pivot table and it will reappear at the right hand side of your spreadsheet.
+Starting with the 1-dimensional monthly pivot table shown above, we now return to the 'Pivot Table Field List' task pane.
+If this is no longer visible, simply click anywhere on the pivot table and it should reappear at the right hand side of your spreadsheet.

 Drag the 'Item Details' field into the 'Column Labels' (or 'Columns') area of the task pane.
 You will notice that the Item Details are immediately inserted across the top of your pivot table, resulting in the final pivot table shown below.

-From the final pivot table, it is now easy to see the monthly sales figures for each individual item type.
+From the final pivot table, it is now easy to see the monthly number of sales for each individual item type.